 How is Cotton Bacon manufactured?
 In the practice of transforming ordinary cotton into vaping wick, they avoid the use of hydrogen peroxide in their purification process unlike many other manufacturers in the industry.
 They do use Supima cotton known as the world’s best wicking material.
 The product does have long fibers that are fit for vaping.
 Supima is the most sought-after cotton by world-class clothes designers.

 Kendo Vaping Cotton

 Kendo Cotton is yet another Japanese cotton grown from a particular cotton plant.
 Many vapers love the brand for its pleasant flavor and resistance to roasting.
 The wick is unbleached and 100% pesticide-free.

 Drago Egyptian Cotton

-No bleaching agents, no hydrogen peroxide add, pleasant and clean taste; this is what you get when you use Drago Egyptian Cotton.
-Moreover, this vape wick does not burn with ease when it is saturated and does not burn quickly like the organic cotton or cotton bacon.
+No bleaching agents, no hydrogen peroxide added, and pleasant and clean taste; this is what you get when you use Drago Egyptian Cotton.
+Moreover, this vape wick does not burn with ease when it is saturated and does not burn quickly like organic cotton or cotton bacon.